sindresorhus/exit-hook/readme.md

 Type: `Number`

-The amount of time to wait for this asynchronous hook to complete.
+The amount of time in milliseconds that the `onExit` function is expected to take.

 ### gracefulExit(signal?: number): void

 Exit the process and make a best-effort to complete all asynchronous hooks.

+If you are using `asyncExitHook`, consider using `gracefulExit()` instead of `process.exit()` to ensure all asynchronous tasks are given an opportunity to run.

 ```js
 import {gracefulExit} from 'exit-hook';